 I’ll never ever forget this experience.
 This is definitely off my bucket list.
 I guess my biggest tip for people who want to watch football live is that you grab the opportunity when the game is in a neighboring country.

 We were also able to see the exhibit of famous artist, Yayoi Kusama.
 Not really a fan of art as well but if there is one word to describe her art I’d say it’s peculiar.
 But it being odd doesn’t mean it’s not beautiful… I actually enjoyed it.
-The Japanese contemporary artist is has a dots obsession.
-If you have seen her paintings, it’s full of dots and the colors are bright.
+The Japanese contemporary artist has a dots obsession.
+If you have seen her paintings, it’s full of dots, weird shapes, and the colors are bright.
 My favorite part of the exhibit was the infinity mirrors.
 The line was really long and you’re only given a minute inside the “Souls of Millions of Light Years Away” room.
 My friend and I lined up again for a perfect photo.

 Some of the other things we did or visited: